Fight Club (1999)

-First realistic close-up of detailed facial deformation on a synthetic human, advanced photorealistic photogrammetry of surroundings (trash can, buildings), first photorealistic cgi sex scene, first photorealistic human skin close up, first absolute realistic CGI human face
+First realistic close-up of detailed facial deformation on a CG human, advanced photorealistic photogrammetry of surroundings (trash can, buildings), first photorealistic cgi body double, first photorealistic human skin close up, first absolute realistic CGI human face

 Video (HD 1080p)